Marine Bilge Pumps: The Ultimate Guide for Ships

 But with a working bilge pump, you’ll never have to worry about flooding.

 Most boat bilge pumps come with an automatic float switch.
-This turns the pump on whenever water rises above a certain level.
+This switch turns the pump on whenever water rises above a certain level.
 This way, you don’t always have to check your bilge.

 Bilge Pumps Can Save Your Ship From Sinking